This pair of dolls is from the Kyjov (Khaa) area in Bohemian (Czech) Switzerland.

 Under the skirt is a stiffened open-meshed cotton underskirt.
 Again, it is pleated at the back and kilted at the front like the skirt.
 Her underpants are made of the same material.

 Around the waist of the woman and running over each shoulder down to the waist as a V in both the front and back is red braid embroidered with pink roses and green leaves.
 The piece around the waist lies on top and is tied in a knot at the front with long pieces dangling down to the hem of the skirt.
-This belt also holds the pleated apron in place.
+This belt or sash also holds the pleated apron in place.
 The apron is made of stiffened black cotton hemmed with white lace.
 Above the lace is a broad band of dark blue braid embroidered with red flowers, red and green buds, and green leaves.
 Another layer of lace lies above the braid.

 She is stockingless though she is wearing a pair of low black boots.